 assisting local industry and commercialising research outputs.

-NOV & DEC 2013: The Callan Institute's RF Transceiver Design, Build and Measurements Course began on 22 November 2013.
+NOV 2013 - MAR 2014: The Callan Institute's RF Transceiver Design, Build and Measurements Course began on 22 November 2013.
 The course is tailored for professionals working with RF circuits and systems and will run 1 day-long session each month for 12 months.
 During which an introduction is given to the fundamental components used in RF transceivers, their nonideal effects when used in a practical system and the measurement techniques used to extract the data to describe their performance.
-The first two sessions covered Filters, Noise and Low Noise Amplifiers (LNA) and were fully booked.
-The upcoming sessions will include Voltage Controlled Oscillators (VCOs), Power Amplifiers (PAs) with the next session on January 31, 2014 covering Mixers.
-Please e-mail firstname.lastname@example.org if you would like to be added to the mailing list to receive information on upcoming courses.
+The first four sessions covered Filters, Noise and Low Noise Amplifiers (LNA), Mixers and Wireless Modulation and proved to be a huge success.
+The upcoming sessions will include Voltage Controlled Oscillators (VCOs), Power Amplifiers (PAs) with the next session on 28th March 2014 covering VCOs and PLLs.
+Please e-mail email@example.com if you would like to be added to the mailing list to receive information on upcoming courses.

 12/SEPT/2013: Dr. John Dooley and Dr. Grzegorz Szczepkowski receiving an award from Professor Bernard Mahon at the recent CTVR Showcase 2013, in the Lighthouse Cinema in Dublin.
 The award was in recognition of the group's research into Active Cancellation and Digital Pre-Distortion.
 More information on this event and the CTVR Research Centre can be found at www.ctvr.ie.